keithtyser/hoops-elo/README.md

 This will:
 1. Load all game data from 1985-2025
-2. Calculate ELO ratings using optimized parameters
+2. Calculate ELO ratings using parameters from config.json
 3. Save final ratings to JSON files
 4. Display top teams